 Certificated paralegals are not the same as certified paralegals, though the similarity of terms can lead to confusion.
 Certificate programs are educational programs in paralegal studies that issue certificates of completion to their graduates.
 These graduates are then considered certificated paralegals.
 While certificate programs are available to students who do not have bachelor’s degrees, North Dakota’s Rule 5.3 only recognizes post-baccalaureate certificates.
 The certificate program must meet ABA requirements, such as a minimum of 60 semester hours of coursework, including 18 semester hours of substantive paralegal coursework.

 National certification, through which paralegals become certified paralegals, is recognized by North Dakota’s Rule 5.3.
 Paralegals must meet requirements for education, work experience or a combination of the two, and must also pass one of the examinations offered by the national paralegal associations.
-Requirements for the national exams differ between the three national paralegal organizations and can be found here.
+Requirements for the national exams differ between the three national paralegal organizations.

 Currently there are four exams from which to choose: